 Well, why in the world would you do something like that, right?

 Well, I am not as young as I used to be.
 Forty I think for everybody is kind of a milestone in life.

 Forty.
 You know it’s like “Wow, okay, 40”.

 And then there is 50 and 60, but we don’t need to go there.

 Yeah.
 You look at pictures of yourself and see how you used to look and you see you’re kind of shifting and changing.
 There was a line where there wasn’t a line and things just look different.
 I think I am luckier than most guys in that my best friend is an aesthetician and she has always told me it is never too late to start taking care of your skin but the sooner you start the better.
 Do things before you see things basically.

 Yes, that is great advice.
 I think when you start earlier relatively speaking, it makes a difference.

 It’s the first thing people see no matter what.
 So when I was thinking about altering or doing something, I liked the idea that it was temporary.

 Yes, so if it is not for you you’re not stuck with it.
 There is a lot of fear of the unknown when you have not Botox before.
-It doesn’t matter how many times Jill has injected people, it is going to be their first time.
+It doesn’t matter how many times our nurse injector has injected people, it is going to be their first time.